Programmable Boost LED Driver

 in a host properly is also critical.
 Increased temperature after longer

-runs will certainly affect the efficiency though.
-In all the driver
+runs will certainly affect the efficiency.
+In all, the driver seemed to

-seemed to regulate current just fine all the way up to the maximum 3A
+regulate current just fine all the way up to the maximum 3A load.
+Again,

 Finally, keep in mind that this efficiency number should probably

-be treated more as a guideline.
-I expect the efficiency to actually be
+be treated more as a ballpark figure.
+I expect the overall efficiency to

-points / spring, and a properly seated driver in a good host with a good
+points / spring.
+A a properly seated driver in a good host with a good

-the high currents).
-Finally the shape looks roughly in-line with my
+Overall, the efficiency graph shape looks roughly in-line with

 The proof of the pudding is in the tasting - did the